How to register for a Study Trip

 Once a semester, the JFRC community loads onto a bus, and heads up to Assisi for a day of prayer, reflection, and a look into the lives of St. Francis and St. Clare of Assisi.
 The pilgrimage takes students through the Basilica of St. Francis, where they are given an opportunity to visit and pray at his grave.
 From there, they have the opportunity to visit the San Damiano Cross, and visit St. Clare’s childhood home.
 The pilgrimage ends at Santa Maria Degli Angeli, which houses the Porziuncola, the humble chapel that marks the beginning of the Franciscan order.
 The night concludes with a delicious dinner at a local agriturismo, where the community is able to celebrate the day.
 Throughout the day, the community prays the Divine Office.

-*Prices are subject to change.
+*Prices are subject to change and will be confirmed at orientation.
 If the minimum number of students is not reached for a trip, the JFRC reserves the right to cancel the trip.

 Students in need of financial assistance in order to participate in certain group travel opportunities may be invited by the Dean for Rome Student Life to apply for a Forza Roma scholarship, funds generously contributed for this purpose by JFRC Alumni.
 Students may contact Dr. Michael Beazley, Dean for Rome Student Life, for details: email@example.com